-This illustration is just an example and not meant to be an exact representation of your deck

-Drilling Your Deck Before drilling the marks, double check the measurements and angles to avoid mistakes.
+This illustration is just an example and not meant to be an exact representation of your deck Drilling Your Deck Before drilling the marks, double check the measurements and angles to avoid mistakes.
 When drilling a fence that is in a straight line, all the holes will be drilled Plum (Straight up and down).
-With the exception of the gate.
-The gate trusses should be drilled at 2 degrees (just shy of Light Lean, LL) leaning in towards each other.
-(Use the level app on your phone to double check) Please watch our YouTube Video on the Hammer Drill Guide

-When drilling the gate truss, turn the drill guide sideways and drill on the Light Lean (LL) selection.
-Align the drill bit on your mark as illustrated below
+With the exception of the gate trusses.
+The gate trusses should be drilled at 3 degrees (Light Lean, LL) leaning in towards each other.
+Please watch our YouTube Video on the Hammer Drill Guide 3 Degrees, Light Lean (LL) \rightarrow ← 3 Degrees, Light Lean (LL) When drilling the gate truss, turn the drill guide sideways and drill on the Light Lean (LL) selection.
+Align the drill